tomatolog/manticore/docs/5_searching/searchd_query_log_formats/sphinxql_log_format.rst

 Note that <b>all</b> requests would be logged in this format, including those sent via SphinxAPI and SphinxSE, not just those sent via SphinxQL.
-Also note, that this kind of logging works only with plain log files and will not work if you use ‘syslog’ for logging.
+Also note, that this kind of logging works only with plain log files and will not work if you use ‘syslog’ service for logging.

 The features of SphinxQL log format compared to the default text one are as follows.